anchit-chandran/ms-blog-langraphjs/readme.md

 We'll start by building a graph that just logs "Hello world!" and "Bye world!", with no inputs.

 ![Bare Bones Hello World Graph](assets/hellowordbarebones.png)

+The general pattern for building a graph is:

+1. Define the `State` object.
+2. Define and add the `Nodes` and `Edges`.
+3. Compile the Graph - this step provides basic checks (e.g. ensuring no orphaned nodes) and where runtime arguments can be passed.

 For tidiness, let's put the graph code in a different file.